The Dahlquist Research Fellowship

 "Erik Lehto has been awarded the Dahlquist Research Fellowship for his important contributions to the field of numerical methods for partial differential equations.
 He has used radial basis functions to develop new methods which allow for nonstructured node distribution, leading to accurate and cost-effective algorithms.
 His work is characterized by a truly novel and original approach, and has potential for a large variety of applications in science and engineering."

 2007-2008 Raul Tempone

-The Committee consists of faculty members from the Department of Numerical Analysis.
-The representatives are appointed by the Dean in agreement with the Department Chair and the CEO of Comsol Inc.
+The Committee members are appointed by the Chair of the Mathematics Department in agreement with the CEO of Comsol AB

 Ingrid Melinder, Chair of the Committee

 Anna-Karin Tornberg, Professor and Head of Numerical Analysis Unit

 Bertil Gustavsson, Professor em, Comsol AB Board member

 To help with the process of selecting future recipients, the board encourages you to submit an application or a nomination for this fellowship.